-Perhaps you’re off to basketball camp, or you’re about to start your journey as a varsity player in college.
-You may also be a footwear enthusiast who’s thinking of starting a collection of basketball shoes.
-Whatever the reason may be, you’re here because you’re looking for tips on how you can score the right pair of basketball shoes.
+Perhaps you’re off to basketball camp or about to start your journey as a varsity player in college.
+You may also be a footwear enthusiast considering starting a basketball shoe collection.
+Whatever the reason, you’re here because you’re looking for tips on scoring the right pair of basketball shoes.
 Well, you’ve come to the right place.

 Basketball shoes aren’t the same as regular shoes you wear every day.
-They’re designed with comfort, durability, and performance in mind to equip the person wearing them.
-As such, choosing your first-ever pair of basketball shoes might be one of the most important decisions you have to make as an athlete.
+They’re designed to equip the person wearing them with comfort, durability, and performance.
+As such, choosing your first-ever pair of basketball shoes might be one of the most important decisions you must make as an athlete.

 How to Pick Your First Basketball Shoes

-Some basketball players would probably say that buying some basketball shoes Australia these days has gotten quite complicated.
+Some basketball players would probably say that buying some basketball shoes has gotten complicated.
 If you try to go online to search for tips and ideas, you’ll be bombarded with countless results and recommendations that would only make the process more complicated than it already is.
 In some ways, this could be true.

-With a wide selection of basketball shoes to choose from, it can be tricky to know which one should make the cut.
+Knowing which should be cut can be tricky with a wide selection of basketball shoes.
 So, if you’re still struggling and can’t decide which shoes to pick, here are some factors to consider that might help you choose more wisely and quickly:

 1. Consider Your Player Position

 Not a lot of basketball players would consider this factor when buying shoes.
 However, your position when playing the game could heavily impact how your basketball shoes would work for you.
-For example, if you’re playing guard, low-top shoes might be the best pair for you.
+For example, low-top shoes might be your best pair if you’re playing guard.

-Being the guard, you’re expected to move a lot and more quickly than other players.
+Being the guard, you’re expected to move faster than other players.
 Low-top shoes allow for flexibility and mobility, making these shoes the right pair for your basketball needs.
-If you don’t have a specific position when playing, you can go for mid-top shoes that can offer you adequate ankle support as you move back and forth.
+If you don’t have a specific position when playing, you can go for mid-top shoes that offer adequate ankle support as you move back and forth.

 2. Choose The Right Fit

 The most crucial factor to consider when buying basketball shoes is that the fit determines if you’ll be comfortable, safe, and happy when playing and wearing your shoes.
 As basketball is quite a game that deals heavily with high impact and movements, it can easily stress your knees, ankles, and feet.
-If your basketball shoes don’t fit well, the impact and stress won’t be adequately absorbed by your body, potentially leading to injuries and health issues.
+If your basketball shoes don’t fit well, your body won’t adequately absorb the impact and stress, potentially leading to injuries and health issues.

-When your basketball shoes are too loose, your knee could receive too much impact, which is just a disaster waiting to happen.
-Most likely, you’d end up with a twisted ankle even before getting to half of the game.
+When your basketball shoes are too loose, your knee could receive too much impact, just a disaster waiting to happen.
+You’d likely end up with a twisted ankle even before getting to half of the game.

 3. Look into Durability